PennyLaneAI/pennylane/.github/CONTRIBUTING.md

 * **Be a part of our community.** - Respond to questions, issues, and provide updates on the projects/experiments you are investigating with PennyLane.

 * **Test the cutting-edge PennyLane releases.** - Clone our GitHub repository, and keep up with the latest features.
+Learn how to install PennyLane from source [here](https://pennylane.ai/install.html?version=preview).
 If you run into any bugs, make a bug report on our [issue tracker](https://github.com/XanaduAI/pennylane/issues).

 * **Report bugs.** - If you come across any bugs or issues, make a bug report.
 See a later section for more details on the bug reporting procedure.